thedarkcolour/Future-MC/src/main/java/thedarkcolour/futuremc/compat/package.md

 Actually Additions compat adds pollination targets and pollination handlers for its flowers and crops.

+## Better With Mods
+Better With Mods compat adds the campfire to BWM's heat sources for use in the Cauldron cooking pot.

 ## CraftTweaker
 CraftTweaker compat exposes recipe systems used by Future MC to modpack makers so they can add their own recipes.